-- (i) Taking up of permanent residence in South Africa - (a) On arrival in South Africa, immigrants are required to declare to an Authorised Dealer, whether they possess foreign assets and, if so, give an undertaking that they will not place such foreign assets at the disposal of a third party normally resident in South Africa. - (b) Authorised Dealers are required to furnish the Financial Surveillance Department, on a monthly basis, with a consolidated return in which the following information is reflected under the name and branch code number of each individual branch in respect of such individuals: - (aa) full names of individuals, spouse and dependant(s); - (bb) dates of immigration (see (c) below); and - (cc) dates of birth. - (c) New immigrants must in due course provide the Authorised Dealer with documentary evidence substantiating that they have been granted permanent residence in South Africa.
+- (i) Taking up of permanent residence in South Africa - (a) On arrival in South Africa, immigrants are required to declare to an Authorised Dealer, whether they possess any foreign assets. - (b) Authorised Dealers are required to furnish the Financial Surveillance Department, on a monthly basis, with a consolidated return in which the following information is reflected under the name and branch code number of each individual branch in respect of such individuals: - (aa) full names of individuals, spouse and dependant(s); - (bb) dates of immigration (see (c) below); and - (cc) dates of birth. - (c) New immigrants must in due course provide the Authorised Dealer with documentary evidence substantiating that they have been granted permanent residence in South Africa.
 They should be regarded as immigrants with effect from the date of their arrival in South Africa. - (d) The relevant declaration and undertaking, as well as documentary evidence substantiating permanent residence must be retained by Authorised Dealers for a period of five years after the expiry of the concessionary period referred to in (ii)(b) below (i.e. for a period of ten years).